-This post presents a small CPG brand that I recently met.
+This post presents a small CPG food startup-up brand that I recently met.
 What follows are the facts I know about the company, its current state and my recommendations.

 This company is 6 months old with four founders who serve as the sole employees.
 They work for other companies and are growing this opportunity in their spare time.